teuton-software/asker/README.md

 **Directories description**
 ===========================

-This tool contains the next directory tree:
+This is the directory tree:

 ```
 .